News - 20 Jun `23World Vitiligo Day – A Brief History

 The prologue to World Vitiligo Day was penned in India.
 Dr. Savita Malhotra of the Post Graduate Institute of Medical Education and Research (PGIMER) in Chandigarh, initiated the first national "Vitiligo Day".
 This was celebrated annually on May 19th until 2015 when tireless Prof. Davinder Parsad unified the Indian vitiligo community with the global observance on June 25th.

-Across the globe, Steve Hargadon, founder of the Vitiligo Friends support group, voiced an idea of international vitiligo awareness day, but his call echoed in the void.
+At the same time, Steve Hargadon of Vitiligo Friends and Valarie Molyneaux of VITFriends, working independently, were advocating for a similar day of observance in the USA, but their voices echoed in the void.
 Then, a beacon of hope emerged: Ogo Maduewesi, founder and President of the Vitiligo Support and Awareness Foundation (VITSAF) in Lagos, Nigeria.
 Ogo organized the ‘Purple Fun Day’ on June 25, 2011, commemorating Michael Jackson and his battle with vitiligo.
 This initiative aimed to illuminate the truth about vitiligo, debunking myths such as it being a "divine curse".
 Although the online petition launched by Ogo garnered a mere 111 signatures in six months an no support from other vitiligo groups, Ogo's vision sowed the seeds for a blossoming global movement.

 GATHERING MOMENTUM

-June 25th, 2012 marked the birth of World Vitiligo Day, unveiled at a press conference in Rome hosted by Prof. Torello Lotti and Yan Valle.
+June 25th, 2012 marked the birth of World Vitiligo Day, unveiled at a press conference in Rome hosted by Prof. Torello Lotti and Valle.
 Despite a city-wide transport strike threatening attendance, the message took wing.
-Events in countries across the globe far exceeded initial expectations, proving that seemingly small actions could birth a tidal wave of awareness and acceptance.
+Pre-arranged events in countries across the globe far exceeded initial expectations, proving that seemingly small actions could birth a tidal wave of awareness and acceptance.

 THE GLOBAL ARENA

-World Vitiligo Day then embarked on a global journey, with each year shining a spotlight on a new country serving as the campaign's HQ.
-From Italy to the USA, from India to China, the Czech Republic to Brazil, and now in 2023, Almaty, Kazakhstan - WVD has left an indelible mark across the globe.
+World Vitiligo Day then embarked on a global journey, with each year shining a spotlight on a new country serving as the campaign's HQ:

-Against all odds, WVD quickly emerged as a potent force in global health advocacy, eclipsing similar events five-fold, according to the ever-watchful Google Trends.
+Against all odds, WVD quickly emerged as a potent force in global health advocacy, eclipsing similar events like World Psoriasis Day or World Melanoma Day, according to the ever-watchful Google Trends.
 With the WVD Presidential Committee and VRF at the helm, local vitiligo support groups stage myriad events, while clinics and volunteer doctors offer free skin screenings, consultations, and public education.

-The UN petition signatures multiplied exponentially, breaching the half-a-million threshold in 2015.
-In 2016, the United Nations marked World Vitiligo Day in its International Calendar of Disability Events.
+In the first three years of the campaign, the UN petition signatures multiplied exponentially, breaching the half-a-million threshold in 2015.
+In 2016, the UN marked World Vitiligo Day as an observance in its International Calendar of Events.
 However, it was removed in 2019 when the calendar was streamlined to 'Major Events'.
 Understandably, with the subsequent COVID-19 lockdowns and ongoing global unrest, our appeal has been placed on pause by the officials.
 Despite this, World Vitiligo Day has surpassed our initial ambitions, influencing public sentiment more effectively than any formal pronouncement could achieve.

 OUT OF THE SHADOWS

-In 2022, WVD celebrations ascended to the upper echelons of societal and media establishments.
-Celebrations were kickstarted at the Senate of Mexico, while governors and mayors across 18 U.S. States declared June 'Vitiligo Awareness Month'.
+Ultimately, WVD celebrations ascended to the upper echelons of societal and media establishments.
+WVD-2022 was kickstarted at the Senate of Mexico, while governors and mayors across 18 U.S. States declared June 'Vitiligo Awareness Month'.
 Media coverage has surged, with a host of platforms - from TV channels to radio stations, newspapers, and influential internet personalities - amplifying the WVD message.
-A Public Service Announcement created by Incyte for the vitiligo community was broadcast across leading TV networks like CNN, Fox News, CBS, MSNBC, and has been viewed an estimated 800M times.

 World Vitiligo Day 2011 Nigeria

-Purple Fun Day at the shopping mall in Lagos (Nigeria, 2011)
+Purple Fun Day was held at the Silverbird shopping mall in Lagos, Nigeria on June 25, 2011.

 The World Vitiligo Day Presidential Committee: